Signs and Symptoms of Cognitive Decline

 It’s perfectly normal to experience some degree of anxiety in certain situations, like having to give a speech in front of an audience or taking a test.

-There are several things that can lead to anxiety:
+Several variables can lead to chronic anxiety:

 An overly anxious brain becomes much like the boy who cried wolf: always on high alert for incoming danger, despite many false alarms.
 In this heightened state, the brain has a harder time reasoning rationally and is less able to interpret real-life danger.

-What the Research Says
+What Research Says about Anxiety and Brain Health

 Stanford University biological sciences professor Robert Sapolsky noted that research “shows links between long-term stressful life experiences, long-term exposure to hormones produced during stress, and shrinking of the part of the brain involved in some types of memory and learning.”

-The first step in overcoming anxiety is recognizing there is a problem.
+The first step in overcoming anxiety is recognizing that there is a problem.
 If you notice any of these signs, it’s time to seek help:

 • Your anxiety is limiting your ability to enjoy life.